AlecStein44/The-Social-Reloader-React/README.md

 ## Description

-   This App is for competitive shooters, hunters, and people who enjoy reloading.
-    Users can share, post new data, search for data, and save data.
-    This app is essentially the libarary for reloaders that they can look at reloading data and know where to start when developing         their own load data.
+   This App is a social media lite (lite meaning it doesn't have all features of a proper social media app) where users can post, search, save, and browse reloading data for competitive shooting, hunting, and recerational shooting.
+Users are freely allowed to browse the app and can even choose what catagory they want to search in and when the user finds a practicaler data they can save it and it can be accessed easily by clicking the saved link.
+Users can also post data and just need to fill in the forms and click the submit button.
+This app will be extremely useful for reloaders to easily get access to reloading data.

 ### Api Documentation
 /rifle, /pistol, /shotgun: